Petrov classification of analogue spacetimes: Petrov classification

 {The Segre characteristic (or Segre symbol) is a set of positive integers with brackets which indicate the structure of the Jordan normal form of the matrix.
 The integers in the Segre characteristic denote the size of the Jordan block.
 If there is more than one Jordan block which has the same value of the diagonal entry, i.e., if $\lambda_i=\lambda_j$ for some $i,j\in\{1,\ldots,m\}$, the integers denoting the multiplicity of the $J_i$ and $J_j$ are put in round brackets, enclosed by an overall square bracket in the Segre characteristic notation.}

-{ Since ${\mathcal Q}$ is a traceless $3\times3$ square matrix, there are three possibilities for $\lambda_i$: \begin{itemize} \item[$\diamond$] $\lambda_1\neq\lambda_2\neq\lambda_3$.
+{ Since ${\mathcal Q}$ is a traceless $3\times3$ square matrix, there are three possibilities for the set containing the $\lambda_i$: \begin{itemize} \item[$\diamond$] $\lambda_1\neq\lambda_2\neq\lambda_3$.
 For this case, each Jordan matrix is just one by one matrix ($J_i=\lambda_i$).
 Hence, the Segre characteristic is $[111]$, and the spacetime is algebraically general (Petrov type I). \item[$\diamond$] If two of the eigenvalues are equal, say $\lambda_1=\lambda_2$, then tracelessness gives $2\lambda_1=2\lambda_2=-\lambda_3$.
 For this case, there are two subclasses \begin{itemize} \item Each Jordan matrix is just a one by one matrix ($J_i=\lambda_i$).
 Hence, the Segre characteristic is $[(11)1]$, and we have Petrov type D. \item $J_1= $ and $J_2=\lambda_3$ so that the Segre characteristic is $[21]$ and the Petrov type is II. \end{itemize} \item[$\diamond$] $\lambda_1=\lambda_2=\lambda_3=0$. \begin{itemize} \item Each Jordan matrix is a one by one matrix ($J_i=\lambda_i=0$), a simple number.
 In this case, $J=0$.
 Equivalently, ${\mathcal Q}=0$ and a Segre characteristic is therefore not attributed. \item $J_1= $ and $J_2=0$ so that the Segre characteristic is $[(21)]$ (type N). \item $J=J_1= $.
 Hence, the Segre characteristic is $[3]$ (type III). \end{itemize} \end{itemize}} {{\em Annihilating polynomial.} In addition to the Segre characteristic, in the last column of Table \ref{Qtable}, we display the minimal annihilating polynomial corresponding to the Segre characteristic, which by definition is the polynomial of ${\mathcal Q}$ of the lowest degree which is a zero matrix. }

-{\em Examples from Einstein gravity.} The Schwarzschild, Reissner–Nordstr\"om, and Kerr black hole solutions of the vacuum Einstein equations are all {algebraically special}, and of Petrov type D \cite{Kerr1963,Kinnersley1969}, while plane gravitational waves (in the far field zone of a gravitational wave emitting object) are of Petrov type N, with only $\Psi_4$ nonvanishing.
+{\em Examples from Einstein gravity.} {The very simplest cases are the Minkowski and Friedmann–Lema\^\i tre–Robertson–Walker metrics, which are both type O.} The Schwarzschild, Reissner–Nordstr\"om, and Kerr black hole solutions of the vacuum Einstein equations are all {algebraically special}, and of Petrov type D \cite{Kerr1963,Kinnersley1969}, while plane gravitational waves (in the far field zone of a gravitational wave emitting object) are of the algebraically special Petrov type N, with only $\Psi_4$ nonvanishing.